 There are a few rules for how cold frames are designed and made.
 First, the larger the cold frame, and hence the greater the volume of air trapped within, the slower that air will lose heat overnight.
-In other words, small cold frames will chill down faster than large ones, if all other variables are the same.
+In other words, smaller structures will chill down faster than large ones, if all other variables are the same.
 Secondly, cold frames can heat up surprisingly fast when the sun comes out and shines down on that area under glass.
-If growers aren’t careful, the cold frame can become an oven on nice days.
-To avoid that, most cold frames are built such that the glass tops can be opened at least a little, but sometimes quite a bit, to keep the inside temperatures in a favorable range.
-Third, cold frames are subject to quite a lot of weathering, given their mission in life.
+If growers aren’t careful, the interior can become an oven on nice days.
+To avoid that, most frames are built such that the glass tops can be opened at least a little, but sometimes quite a bit, to keep the inside temperatures in a favorable range.
+Third, the shell exteriors are subject to quite a lot of weathering, given their mission in life.
 If they are built of stout wood, thick glass and well-considered assembly, they will provide many years of efficient service.
-On the other hand, some cold frames are built with materials on hand and affordability is more important than durability.
+On the other hand, some cold frames are built with materials on hand, where affordability is more important than durability.
 Again, that’s the grower’s preference.
-There’s no one best way to build a cold frame.
-Most forms of assembly provide the intended purpose - holding in the heat, keeping out the less desirable weather, and giving those young tender plants a chance to grow earlier, and with less damage, than they would in the bare soil.
+There’s no one best design.

 The first main advantage for cold frames is that while the above rules apply for design, construction and usage, there are literally no limits on how to accomplish those goals.
 It’s strictly “built to suit”, ie, suit your needs, your area, your budget, your body shape, strength and preferences, even your aesthetics.
 If you want one for this tiny area over here because it’s the one spot in the garden that gets good strong early spring sunshine, so be it.
 If you want to protect your entire garden under a whole group of growbed covers, so be it.
 The cold frame police won’t come calling because you did it differently.
 Maybe your neighbor will come calling, first to poke fun at your work because that’s what neighbors do.
 But if you’ve designed it well, with your needs solidly in mind, that neighbor will come calling later to get new tomatoes from you before his or hers are ready.

 The contained climate within a cold frame is definitely another main advantage.
 Young plants can often take colder temps than we want, as long as those temps don’t last long and particularly as long as those temps don’t involve a lot of air movement.
 It seems to be the physical action of the wind and rain striking the leaves which slows growth and wears down the plant’s resistance.
-So merely keeping that air volume from making fast changes, and slowing the heat loss, will do wonders for young plants.
+So merely keeping that air volume from making fast changes, and preventing wind/hail and rain from physically abusing the leaves, will do wonders for young plants.
 The buildup of heat during the day can also be considerable.
-Even during cloudy weather, your cold frames will heat up, sometimes surprisingly high.
+Cold frames will heat up considerably even on cloudy days.
 That definitely helps the plants get a good strong start early in the year, as long as that heat doesn’t go too high.
-Shedding excess water helps too, because it helps the soil warm up that much faster, and it holds down humidity early in the year when fungal growth and mold issues are prevalent.
+And finally, cold frames keep the soil a little drier and warmer during the spring, which boosts germination speeds and reduces fungal issues.

 A third disadvantage is the sheer weight involved for the traditional wood-and-glass designs.
 Glass is heavy.
 Wood is heavy.
 If you have a single cold frame, that’s probably not a big deal.
 But if you have twenty of them to maintain and move around and lift and close, over and over, it gets to be an issue.
 Manmade materials, however, can lighten that load considerably.
 That’s where a careful consideration of materials cost vs expected life span vs employee convenience will give you the best compromise.

 Cold frames are typically used in one of two ways.
 One option is to have the frame simply be a box that is covered with something which will permit light to pass through, but not moisture.
 That box could be set up on dirt or pavement or decking or whatever.
-Then trays of seedlings are placed inside, either just planted or already germinated.
+Then trays of seedlings are placed inside.
 The soil in the seedling trays provides the starting nutrients for the young plants, rather than the contents of the box itself.
 This option gives tremendous flexibility to setting up a cold frame in areas which otherwise wouldn’t be suitable for growing.
 If the seedlings were repotted into larger containers periodically through the year, that cold frame could become their season-long home.

-The second major way to use cold frames, and possibly the more typical, is to set up the cold frame right over the fertile ground where the plants are to be grown for at least awhile.
-Some growers will have dedicated germination beds, where seeds are put down in soil worked particularly carefully.
-The cold frame would surround that spot and provide the protection needed for those seeds to get their good start.
-Later the young plants would be pricked out of that planting bed and transplanted elsewhere, thus freeing up the cold frame to start another generation of plants.
+The second major method, and possibly the more typical, is to set up the frame right over the fertile ground where the plants are to be grown for at least awhile.
+Some growers have dedicated germination beds, where seeds are put down in carefully prepared soil.
+The frame provides the protection needed for those seeds to get their good start.
+Later the young plants can be pricked out of that planting bed and transplanted elsewhere, thus freeing up the cold frame to start another generation of plants.
 In another variation on this theme, some growers set up cold frames directly where the plants will grow out their entire lives, ie, their final planting bed.
 This arrangement is less work overall because there’s no transplanting involved, but it is somewhat wasteful of space because the plants are seeded at their final spacings, and thus more spread out while in the seedling phase than they would be in seedling trays.
 This arrangement is typically reserved for very fast-growing, early season, high dollar crops such as mesclun where the crop is planted thickly, comes up quickly, must be kept immaculate and offers a premium price by getting to market early.
 With those criteria, any way to save time and boost quality is more than adequate to offset the initial waste of space.

 One important consideration with planting into soil within the cold frame, is how best to deal with soil fertility, weeding, mulching, crop rotation, etc. Robust cold frames are wonderful in terms of protection against the elements, but they can also hamper ground preparations and cultivation.
 A less permanent cold frame can be put up and taken down more quickly, but is less stable in strong winds.
 A grower should carefully consider whether to do soil preparations and/or cultivation before/after the frame is set up, versus within the frame itself.

-We have used a variety of cold frame designs and materials over the years, typically in the form of a robust protection around fertile soil.
+We have used a variety of designs and materials over the years, typically in the form of permanent, stationary protection around fertile soil.
 We started with cinder blocks which didn’t work well for us because we didn’t level the ground ahead of time.
 Just during the first three months of the season, the cinder blocks settled unevenly and gaps formed between the individual blocks, thus letting in not only cold drafts but also insects and slugs.
 Our supposedly protective environment became something of a slug trap, and the veggies were the bait.

 Another thing we’ve tried is to use straw bales as a frame, covered with a sliding glass door.
 The bales provided a wonderful interior space, but it was difficult to provide adequate insulation along the sides where the lid sloped from back to front.
 Also, the bales dictated certain dimensions which couldn’t easily be changed without breaking apart a bale and retying it.
 I could work with length and width, but the back wall had to be a whole bale taller than the front wall, which again wasn’t ideal.
 Plus the straw bales deteriorated pretty quickly during the growing season, and they were soggy and heavy to remove at the end of the season.